-Leaving from the Flaminio metro station, you just need to go straight to find yourself in the entrance of the Piazza del Popolo.
+Leaving from the Flaminio metro station, you just need to go straight to find yourself at the entrance of the Piazza del Popolo.
 This Piazza was the location of the northern gate of Rome.

 In the middle of the square is located the Egyptian obelisk of Ramesses II brought from Heliopolis in 10BC and put in the plaza in the 16th century.

 The highlight of this square, is the twin churches next to each other, the Santa Maria di Montesanto (left) and Santa Maria dei Miracoli (right).
 Next to the Porta del Popolo, there is the Basilica de Santa Maria del Popolo, it is believed that this church was built in the exact site where Nero was buried.

 🌟 Top Tip: If you want to take a chance to have another beautiful panoramic view of Rome, climb the Terrazza del Pincio.
 You just have to follow a zig-zag street next to the Piazza, follow it until the very end.

 Back to the metro station to Spagna station, you will be a short walk away from what is, in my opinion, the most beautiful square in Rome, the Piazza di Spagna, famous for its flowered stairs in the Summer.
 This is the perfect place to enjoy your lunch by looking at this beautiful view.